anirudhbandi96/MoviePicker/README.md

  dont remember that movie with Will Smith and Charlize Theron?
 MoviePicker will help you.

-If there are too many movies satisfying your filters selecting "show random" option to make the selection process easy.
+If there are too many movies satisfying your filters select "show random" option to make the selection process easy.